appliedecon/data602-lectures/project/readme.md

 - Generate new data based on a system of machine learning products.
 - Predict whether someone buys products based on recommendation engines.

+# Things to include:
+- Thorough EDA with visualizations.
+- Selection of evaluation metric(s) for modeling.
+- Understanding of minimum performance levels classifiers should have to be useable.
+- Proper partitioning of training and test datasets.
+- Broad grid search on multiple models.
+- Refined grid search on models that showed most promise.
+- Additional feature engineering/reduction if warranted and repeat of modeling processes.
+- Summarization of results.
+- Recommendations on next steps, including potential ways to improve performance and additional data that would be valuable.

+# Expectations:
+- Organized repository, with folders for data, diagrams (if any), and a readme file.
+- README should be in a markdown format and summarize your project (think an abstract).
+- Notebook should be error free, include sections, and narratives to explain your thought process and summarize your observations.
+- PowerPoint should be clean, well organized, and summarize your project.
+- Video clip should walk through your PowerPoint.